poddar-namita/quadb-internship-test/README.md

 ## Description

 This is a demo of dynamic webpage created usong node.js.
-The data of the table is fetch from a json API.
+The data of the table is fetched from a json API.

 #### Technologies